← Blog

 The diff is not the point

-When you’re revising a piece of writing, you’re not making a list of surgical edits to an otherwise finished document.
-You’re rethinking.
+When you’re revising a piece of writing, you’re rethinking.
 You’re trying a different opening, restructuring an argument, cutting a paragraph and seeing if the piece still holds without it.
 You might rewrite the same sentence five different ways before you figure out what you actually mean.

 And if you rewrite it a third time?
-Now you have a strikethrough of the strikethrough, nested colored text, and a document that looks like a crime scene.
-What a mess!
-The more you revise, the less readable the diff becomes.
-The tool actively punishes you for doing the thing writing requires.
+You end up with a strikethrough of the strikethrough, nested colored text, and a document that looks like a crime scene.
+The more you revise, the less readable the diff becomes, so the tool actively punishes you for doing the thing that writing requires!

 Scrivener tried, sort of